queryluke/masseffect-5e/static/data/rules/06-04-weapons.md

 Heavy Weapons use Charges to track the number of times they can be fired.
 If you run out of Charges your weapon is nothing more than a hunk of metal.

 #### Targeting
 Most Heavy Weapons also use the Targeting condition.
-Targeting means painting the battlefield, or keeping a lock on one or more creatures for a single round of combat.
+Targeting means painting the battlefield or keeping a lock on one or more creatures for a single round of combat.
 Targeting is considered a free action, as long as you've already drawn the heavy weapon, i.e., you can choose to pick-up or equip a weapon as your action, then begin targeting as a free action before your turn ends.
 If you're already holding the weapon, you might use an ability as your action and then begin targeting.